Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) blog to make *sure* they offer it.
 You could try to gain autonomy from within, but if that was likely to succeed why don't you have it in the first place?

+Side projects can only offer so much relief; you can't count on them being as complex as full time work.

 ### How to provide freedom to change if you are in charge
 This isn't the "I heard typescript was cool so let's re-write everything" sort of change.
 Getting a team of developers to agree on anything isn't easy.
 So if the team says we need X to do our jobs, you should listen.